-The Systems Neuroscience & Pain Laboratory at Stanford University (SNAPL) is actively recruiting a postdoctoral fellow who will join our research project on chronic pain & opioid addiction.
-Funded by the National Institute of Health and directed by neuroscience professors Sean Mackey and Gary Glover, our goal is to develop safe and effective chronic pain treatments & therapies by investigating corticospinal function via emerging technology known as simultaneous spinal cord/brain fMRI.
+The Systems Neuroscience & Pain Laboratory at Stanford University (SNAPL) is actively recruiting a postdoctoral fellow who will join our research project on chronic pain.
+Funded by the National Institute of Health and directed by neuroscience professors Sean Mackey and Gary Glover, our goal is to investigate mechanisms of chronic pain using methods we developed to image the entire CNS via simultaneous spinal cord/brain fMRI.

-Our plan is to utilize pain biomarkers in order to characterize neurobiological mechanisms underlying chronic pain & opioid addiction and, ultimately, to derive new personalized interventions.
-Given abundant findings that fMRI of the brain can act as biomarker for neuropathic disorders, we propose utilization of our simultaneous spinal cord/brain fMRI to develop biomarkers of pain severity.
+Our plan is to characterize neurobiological mechanisms underlying chronic pain and use this information to develop objective biomarkers of pain, ultimately, to derive new personalized interventions.
+Given abundant findings that fMRI of the brain can act as biomarker for chronic pain conditions, we propose utilization of our simultaneous spinal cord/brain fMRI to develop biomarkers of pain severity.
 Our research can be categorized as follows:

-When you join, not only will you have opportunity to collaborate with top neuroscientists and pain specialists at Stanford, but you will also have access to cutting-edge fMRI technology; to invent and develop your own related research.
+When you join, you will have opportunity to collaborate with top neuroscientists, psychologists, machine learning experts and pain specialists at Stanford.
+Additionally, you will have access to cutting-edge fMRI technology; to invent and develop your own related research.
 Multidisciplinary aspects of this project will allow you to explore diverse chronic pain topics ranging from biomarker design for degenerative conditions to heart rate variability as a simple biomarker for psychological disorders.

 We have a strong track record for successfully transitioning postdoctoral fellows to independent grant funding and faculty positions.
 We can offer NIH T32 training to select candidates.
 The ideal candidate is a motivated problem solver and innovator who has a neuroscience background, enjoys challenging the paradigms of contemporary research and experimentation, is proficient with computer-aided analysis, and is enthusiastic and passionate about fMRI acquisition.